Arab culture: Music

-Much Arab music is characterized by an emphasis on melody and rhythm rather than harmony.
-Thus much Arabic music is homophonic in nature.
-Some genres of Arab music are polyphonic—as the instrument Kanoun is based upon the idea of playing two-note chords—but quintessentially, Arabic music is melodic.
+Arab music is characterized by an emphasis on melody and rhythm rather than harmony, which makes it homophonic in nature.
+Some genres are polyphonic (as the instrument Kanoun is based upon the idea of playing two-note chords) but quintessentially, Arabic music is melodic.
+The basis of Arabic music is the maqam (pl. maqamat).

-It would be incorrect though to call it modal, for the Arabic system is more complex than that of the Greek modes.
-The basis of the Arabic music is the maqam (pl. maqamat), which looks like the mode, but is not quite the same.
 The maqam has a "tonal" note on which the piece must end (unless modulation occurs).